HenryJamesGreen/daily-planner-app/README.md

 Wesbite link:

-You can test the planner by doijng the following:
+You can test the planner by performing the following tasks:

 - To use the planner, simply input any events needed that day.
-An alert will pop up to indicate your events are saved to local storage, and displayed on the planner.
+An alert will pop up to indicate your events are saved to local storage, and will be displayed on the planner.
 - If you enter an empty field, you will be alerted to 'try again!'. this will not save any data.
 - To inspect the local storage, simply access the 'inspect' tool (by pressing command+Option+I (macOS) or Control+Shift+I (Windows)), and click on 'application'.
 There you will find your stored events for the day.
 - You can try refreshing the page.
 They are still there!